microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``-fspv-target-env=<env>``: Specifies the target environment for this compilation.
   The current valid options are ``vulkan1.0`` and ``vulkan1.1``.
 If no target environment is provided, ``vulkan1.0`` is used as default.
+- ``-Wno-vk-ignored-features``: Does not emit warnings on ignored features resulting from no Vulkan support, e.g., cbuffer member initializer.

 Unsupported HLSL Features
 =========================